CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-export to-evpn default-route-origination</h>

 Configures originating EVPN default type-5 routes for the specified VRF.
 The default type-5 route originates from a border (exit) leaf and advertises to all the other leafs within the pod.
 Any leaf within the pod follows the default route towards the border leaf for all external traffic (towards the Internet or a different pod).
-The default setting is `off`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax